How to maximize your chances of success on Casper

 Don’t panic if you don’t finish your thought.

 With a restricted amount of time to answer all three questions, it is common for the time to run out while you are finishing your thought.
 You will be automatically moved onto the next section, but don’t panic!
 This happens to almost everyone and raters are used to seeing unfinished responses.
-Raters are also trained to ignore spelling and grammar mistakes, so focus on the content of your responses vs. fixing minor typos.
+Raters are also trained to ignore spelling and grammar mistakes in typed responses, as well as jargon, accents, or grammar mistakes in video responses, so focus on the actual substance of your answers.

 If you are disappointed by your response, don’t worry.
 Take a deep breath and try your best on the next section.
 Each section is evaluated by a *different* rater who has no idea who you are, or how you performed on a past section.
-Do not be concerned if you feel like your answers were particularly weak for one of the sections, because you will still have 11 other sections to reveal your true self!
-Use the few seconds in between each section, and the 10-minute break in the middle to collect your thoughts, calm your nerves, and reset your mind for the next section.
+Do not be concerned if you feel like your answers were particularly weak for one of the sections, because you will still have 14 other sections to reveal your true self!
+Use the breaks provided to collect your thoughts, calm your nerves, and reset your mind for the next section.

 Find a quiet place to take the test.

 One of the benefits of an online test like Casper is that the test can be taken almost anywhere.
 Plan ahead of time to ensure you are in a place free of distractions.
 If you live in a house with many noisy roommates or family members, let them know you will need quiet for the duration of the test, or arrange to take the test in a quieter location like your school or community library.
 When changing locations, keep in mind to re-run the System Requirements Check (found on the account home page) to ensure the network quality is high.
 We would also recommend headphones to help you focus.